Videocipher: Videocipher II

 In the early nineties, programmers increased the frequency of the top tier DES keys from monthly to near daily.
 Companies (such as Magna Systems) began offering services whereby users could continue to receive keys via fax electronic modifications/add-on boards such as "VMS" modems.
 These add-on modem modules would dial into a bulletin board system and automatically download the required keys to view all available programming.

 Eventually (about 1992), HBO completely left the VideoCipher II datastream in favor of the more secure VideoCipher II Plus (RS) datastream; other programmers followed suit.
-Having a VideoCipher II module was no longer worth anything unless the viewer wanted to watch adult programming without audio.

-At the time, most local cable providers did not pass the encrypted audio to subscribers.
-As such, some viewers who had both cable and satellite found a way to marry audio and video.
-Viewers found a way to get audio from a cable line and video from satellite with their VideoCipher II and push both to their VCRs and TVs.
-Due to the advanced VideoCipher II Plus datastream, video could appear to "flicker" or struggle on an old VideoCipher II module (modules with a newer "pirate chip" installed, tended to be less prone to this issue).
+Due to the differences of the VideoCipher II Plus datastream, video could appear to "flicker" or struggle on an old VideoCipher II module (modules with a newer "pirate chip" installed, tended to be less prone to this issue).

 VideoCipher II was subject to ITAR restrictions on export of cryptography from the United States because of its use of DES, but an exception for consumer descramblers was added to the US Munitions List in 1992.

+Videocipher II was implemented on Texas Instruments TMS7000 processors.